akka/alpakka/CONTRIBUTING.md

 For a Pull Request to be considered at all it has to meet these requirements:

 1. Pull Request branch should be given a unique descriptive name that explains its intent.
+Prefix your PR title with a marker to show which module it affects (eg. "JMS", or "AWS S3").

+1. Refer to issues it intends to fix by adding "Fixes #{issue id}" to the notes.

-2. Code in the branch should live up to the current code standard:
+1. Code in the branch should live up to the current code standard:
    - Not violate [DRY](http://programmer.97things.oreilly.com/wiki/index.php/Don%27t_Repeat_Yourself).
    - [Boy Scout Rule](http://programmer.97things.oreilly.com/wiki/index.php/The_Boy_Scout_Rule) needs to have been applied.

-3. Regardless if the code introduces new features or fixes bugs or regressions, it must have comprehensive tests.
+1. Regardless if the code introduces new features or fixes bugs or regressions, it must have comprehensive tests.

-4. The code must be well documented (see the [Documentation](#documentation) section below).
+1. The code must be well documented (see the [Documentation](contributor-advice.md#documentation) section).

-5. The commit messages must properly describe the changes, see [further below](#creating-commits-and-writing-commit-messages).
+1. The commit messages must properly describe the changes, see [further below](#creating-commits-and-writing-commit-messages).

-6. Do not use ``@author`` tags since it does not encourage [Collective Code Ownership](http://www.extremeprogramming.org/rules/collective.html).
+1. Do not use ``@author`` tags since it does not encourage [Collective Code Ownership](http://www.extremeprogramming.org/rules/collective.html).
 Contributors get the credit they deserve in the release notes.

 If these requirements are not met then the code should **not** be merged into master, or even reviewed - regardless of how good or important it is.
 No exceptions.